Holders Rangers host Thistle in Scottish Cup last 16

 Celtic will play St Mirren, and Dundee United welcome Kilmarnock, in the only two all-Premiership ties.

-Hearts will travel to face Hamilton Academical in the only other confirmed fixture, with fives fourth-round ties still to be completed.
+Hearts will travel to face Hamilton Academical in the only other confirmed fixture, with five fourth-round ties still to be completed.

 Darvel will host Aberdeen live on BBC Scotland on Monday in one of those games.